elementor/elementor-developers-docs/src/controls/conditional-display.md

 ### Multi-Value Condition

-Display condition may depend on a set of values:
+The display condition may depend on a set of values:

 ```php{6-8}
 $this->add_control(